iterative/dvc.org/public/static/docs/command-reference/list.md

 `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repo.

-The `target` argument of this command is used to specify a path within the source repository at `url`.
-If the target is a file and it's found in the repo, it's file name will be printed as a way to confirm its existence.
+The `path` argument of this command is used to specify a path within the source repository at `url`.
+If the path is a file and it's found in the repo, it will be printed back as a confirmation of its existence.
 If it's a Git-tracked directory, files and directories directly under it will be listed (use option `-R` to list recursively).

 > Listing the contents of DVC-tracked directories is not supported at the time.

 ## Options

 - `-R`, `--recursive` - recursively prints the repository contents.
-(It can be limited to a specific Git-tracked directory by supplying a `target` argument.)
+(It can be limited to a specific Git-tracked directory by supplying a `path` argument.)

 - `--outs-only` - show only DVC-tracked files and directories (<abbr>outputs</abbr>).